China trash town's cleanup bolstered by import ban

 With backyard operators banned from handling electronic waste, truckloads of broken computers and circuit boards are now delivered to the sprawling industrial park, where authorities can monitor environmental, health and safety standards.

-Some big recycling companies have been encouraged to invest in the park, including TCL, whose local branch, TCL Deqing, invested 50 million yuan in a production line for dismantling household appliances.
+Some big recycling companies have been encouraged to invest in the park, including TCL 000100.SZ, whose local branch, TCL Deqing, invested 50 million yuan in a production line for dismantling household appliances.

 The government said 1,243 businesses have been consolidated into 29 larger enterprises and relocated to the park.
 As many as 3,245 makeshift chimneys built to expel toxic recycling fumes from residential buildings have been removed.